Could creativity be the cure for anxiety?

 When was the last time you were truly creative?
 As in, genuinely creative.
 We don’t mean folding the laundry in a different way or mowing the lawn in horizontal stripes.
 But that’s a start.

-Creativity, it seems, could be better for us than Game Of Thrones or commenting on message threads.
+Shocking as it is, creativity could be better for us than Game Of Thrones or anonymously commenting on message threads.

 With society’s stress levels at an all-time high – stress accounted for 45% of all working days lost to ill health in 2015 – could creativity be the remedy?
 Research shows that people who regularly engage with an artistic hobby have higher overall life satisfaction than those who don’t.